max-seeli/graph-gumbo/README.md

 | $S_{13}$  | 185       | 1443   | 7224   |

 This table showcases the performance of different graph products with various factor graphs.
 It indicates the number of non-discernible pairs of graphs per method, highlighting the effectiveness of specific combinations.
+NOTE: The Weisfeiler-Lehman embedding has a total of **20** non-discernible pairs for the same dataset.

 ### t-SNE Dimensionality Reduction